EladOzCohen/eladozcohen.com/content/project/Covid_Portfolio/index.md

 HAVING cd.population > 3000000;

-/* Creating another temporary table that contains the relevant information of the top 10 countries that were the first to reach herd immunity (according to the above definition of the term) */
+/* Creating another temporary table that contains the relevant information of the top 10 countries that were the first to reach herd immunity (70% of population fully vaccinated) */

 DROP TABLE IF EXISTS top_10_vac;